SAP/project-kernseife/installation-guide-btp.md

 Go to the Content Explorer and add all the Kernseife Apps from the HTML5 Repository

-We suggest you create a custom Role and assign the Apps accordingly Don't forget to assign your user to that role.
+We suggest you create a custom Role and assign the Apps accordingly and not use the "Everyone" Role.
+Don't forget to assign your user to that role.
 Otherwise you will wonder for hours why you can't see any apps.
 True story.
+Also you need to assign the Role to the Site via the Site Studio => Role Assignments

 Feel free to now define Groups and assign Apps to them.
 We have the Following Groups in our tenant: Manage, Analyze, Configure and Import.
 You might be able to figure out which Apps belongs in which group by the App ID (hint: apps starting with "manage" go into the "Manage" Group)

+Congratulations, you should now be able to use your Kernseife BTP Tenant!

+## Initial Kernseife Setup